GoogleContainerTools/kaniko/README.md

 ## Known Issues

-kaniko does not support building Windows containers.
+*   kaniko does not support building Windows containers.
+*   Running kaniko in any Docker image other than the official kaniko image is not supported (ie YMMV).
+    *   This includes copying the kaniko executables from the official image into another image.

 ## Demo